cwood821/Deploy/ReadMe.md

 - Run `./deploy.sh` in your project's directory

 # Features
-- Supports pre and post-deployment script execution for build, cleanup, or other tasks
+- Supports pre and post-deployment script execution for build, cleanup, or other tasks (define them in the `.env` file)
 - Checks for a 200 response from the destination web server post-deployment
 - Rsync output is logged to a directory you specify in the `.env` file.
-- Run a script or command pre-deployment by adding its path to the `PRE_DEPLOYMENT_SCRIPT` variable in the `.env` file